tls54/THz-TD-CNN/CNN.md

-Here's an explanation of each layer in the network along with their functions, default values, and any custom values that were provided:

 1. **Convolutional Layer (`layers.Conv1D`):**

    - Function: The Convolutional Neural Network (CNN) uses this layer to apply a set of filters (or kernels) across the input data.